7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 1. Mantı

-There is a traditional Turkish food that you can find anywhere you go in Turkey but it is especially famous in Kayseri.
+This is a traditional Turkish food that you can find anywhere you go in Turkey but it is especially famous in Kayseri.
+Their version is more like a soup than in other regions.

 It is a cross between a ravioli and a dumpling.
-Small bite-sized dough filled with ground meat and onions and usually topped with yogurt and a chili oil sauce.
+Small bite-sized dough filled with ground meat and onions, though you can also find vegetarian versions, and usually topped with yogurt and a chili oil sauce.

 Try it.
 You won’t regret it!